Company announces broadband expansion projects in Greene County

 “Greene County commissioners continue to look for funding and partnership opportunities to ensure the efficient, effective and most affordable build-out of industry standard broadband infrastructure focused on unserved and underserved residents, businesses and industries,” said Commissioner Betsy McClure in the release.
 “Continued broadband deployment also provides the opportunity to live in Greene County and work elsewhere via telecommuting.”

-Additional upgrades are underway for a project to bring increased speeds to more than 1,000 customers in Brave, Graysville, Rogersville and Waynesburg, the release said.
+Additional upgrades are underway for a project to bring increased speeds to more than 1,000 customers in Brave, Graysville, Rogersville and Waynesburg, the release states.

 These two projects announced by Kinetic by Windstream are in addition to a project that was completed last summer, where more than 5,000 homes and businesses experienced broadband upgrades and expansion.